Edwards Via College of Osteopathic Medicine

 - Candidates should meet Professional Requirements for Continued Enrollment and Acceptance.
 Both candidates have to read properly and state that they satisfy the relevant admission requirements.
 Any deception or misinformation about the capacity to achieve professional requirements is a cause for rejection.
 Candidates should be able to use a keyboard for scheduled test circumstances and report at an acceptable pace.

-- Particular attention may be given for the practice of Advanced Nurse Practitioners, Physician Assistants, Pharmacists, and Physical Therapy Doctors when evaluating curriculum equivalence courses in the assessment.
+- Particular attention may be given to the practice of Advanced Nurse Practitioners, Physician Assistants, Pharmacists, and Physical Therapy Doctors when evaluating curriculum equivalence courses in the assessment.
 For special accommodations, the Director of Admissions and the Dean of Campus perform the curriculum assessment.

 - Biological Sciences: 4 credit hours